-Anil Ambani’s Reliance Group to withdraw defamation suits against Congress leaders: Report
+Anil Ambani’s Reliance Group to withdraw defamation suits against Congress leaders, National Herald

 Anil Ambani’s Reliance Group has decided to withdraw Rs 5,000 crore civil defamation suits filed against Congress leaders and the National Herald for statements and an article on the Rafale fighter jet deal, PTI reported.

-“We have intimated the defendants that we are going to withdraw the suits against them,” Reliance Group’s lawyer Rasesh Parikh told PTI.
+“We believe that the defamatory statements by certain individuals and corporate bodies with regard to the offset agreement between Reliance Group and Dassault Aviation were made for political purposes in the run up to the Lok Sabha election 2019, that have concluded on May 19,” Reliance Group spokesperson Daljeet Singh said in an e-mail to Scroll.in.
+“Besides, the subject matter is pending for adjudication before the Honourable Supreme Court.
+Therefore, the Group has decided to withdraw the defamation suits filed by it against these individuals and corporate bodies.”

+The Reliance Group’s lawyer Rasekh Parikh told PTI that defendants had been told about this decision.
 The defamation suits were being heard by civil and sessions judge PJ Tamakuwala in Ahmedabad.

-Reliance Defence, Reliance Infrastructure and Reliance Aerostructure, which are part of the Reliance Group, had filed civil defamation suits against Congress leaders like Sunil Jakhar, Randeep Singh Surjewala, Oommen Chandy, Ashok Chavan, Abhishek Manu Singhvi, Sanjay Nirupam and Shaktisinh Gohil, a few journalists and news organisations like National Herald.
+Reliance Defence, Reliance Infrastructure and Reliance Aerostructure, which are part of the Reliance Group, had filed civil defamation suits against Congress leaders like Sunil Jakhar, Randeep Singh Surjewala, Oommen Chandy, Ashok Chavan, Abhishek Manu Singhvi, Sanjay Nirupam and Shaktisinh Gohil, a few journalists and news organisations such as the National Herald.

 PS Champaneri, who represents the National Herald and some other defendants, said he was told by the Reliance Group’s lawyer that he had received instructions from his client to withdraw the defamation suits against them.
 Champaneri said the process to withdraw the defamation suits will be taken up in court when it resumes after the summer break.